winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Wing Cloud website

-The wesbite will be a React app.
+The website will be a React app.
 Astro can be used on top of it to provide the static parts of the web.

 ### Authentication